Is RAD a Mental Illness?

 • Living in a foster home or any other institution.

-• Frequently changing carers.
+• Frequently changing careers.

 • Children having parents or carers who have criminal behaviour, partake in substance abuse or have severe mental health problems.